christianspecht/vba-helpers/readme-full.md

 Returns `True` if the specified directory exists.

 - **`Environment_GetAccessVersion`**
-Returns an `Enum` which contains the version of the current msaccess.exe.
+Returns an `Enum` which contains the version of the current `msaccess.exe`.

 - **`File_Delete`**
 Deletes a file.
 If the file does not exist, nothing happens.

 - **`File_Exists`**
-Returns True if the specified file exists.
+Returns `True` if the specified file exists.

 - **`File_ReadAllLines`**
 Reads a text file and returns a string array, each array item containing a line from the file.